Hi friend and Welcome!

 I will get into dragging samples into a midi pad in a future lesson and sequencing, but for now press F7 to bring up your Piano Roll.
 You can see my one chop is ready to be sequenced for a song!
 Okay not really lol.
 In reality, I would chop this up into at least 10 slices before I started trying to make a beat.
 For today’s purposes I’ve just demonstrated the how-to.

-Well that’s about it for today folks!
-I really hope you enjoyed this tutorial on how to sample inside FL Studio using edison.
-If you have any questions or comments, please leave them down below!
+Well that’s about it for today my friend!
+I really hope you enjoyed this tutorial on how to sample inside FL Studio using Edison.
+If you have any questions or comments, please leave them down below or Contact me!

 I would love to hear from you!